MaureenFromuth/School_Districts_Analysis/README.md

 **QUESTION: How is the school summary affected**

-To compare each school against one another by way of performance, we needed to create a new dataframe based off of metrics for each school.
+To calculate the performance of each school, we needed to create a new dataframe based off of metrics for each school.
 We utilized the following code to accomplish this, paying particular attention to .count and .mean formulas.
-Once we calculated each metric, we created data another dataframe and organized it based off of descending percentage of overall passing.

 ```
 # Determine the school type, total budget per school, and budget per student for each school based off of the school dataframe